Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

 Despite not being the easiest thing to steal, number plate theft persists.
 Anti theft number plates are designed to prevent fast removal.

 A number plate displays the vehicle's unique signature - its registration number.
 The registration number is used to identify the vehicle.
 Criminals replace number plates on stolen cars to make the stolen car appear legitimate, or pass the car off as another car.
-That way when they commit an offense, the come back will go to the registered keeper and not the criminal.
+That way when they commit an offence, the come back will go to the registered keeper and not the criminal.

 The crimes someone might commit with a stolen number plate include: speeding, illegal parking, circumventing congestion charges, stealing petrol, avoiding fines and tickets and trying to disguise a stolen vehicle.

-Theft resistant number plates can reduce the number of car owners sent motoring related fines in which they were not involved.
+Anti-Theft number plates can reduce the number of car owners sent motoring related fines in which they were not involved.
 They can also help prevent vehicle cloning.

-Cases of stolen number plates should be reported to the Police.
+Cases of stolen number plates should be reported to the police.

-DVLA remind that is an offence to display the wrong vehicle registration - the maximum penalty is £1,000.
+It is an offence to display the wrong vehicle registration - the maximum penalty is £1,000.